Natedebug/Budget-tracker/replit.md

 ## Overview

 BudgetSync Field is a construction project budget tracking application for field superintendents and project managers.
 It automates daily cost calculations from various inputs (timesheets, progress reports, equipment logs, materials, subcontractors, overhead) to provide real-time visibility into budget burn rates, remaining funds, and project completion projections.
 The application is a full-stack web application with a React frontend and Express backend, featuring offline capability considerations and a mobile-first, field-ready design.
-It also includes AI-powered receipt analysis using OpenAI GPT-4o Vision for automatic data extraction.
+It also includes AI-powered receipt analysis using OpenAI GPT-4o Vision for automatic data extraction and change order management for tracking budget adjustments.

 ## User Preferences